samanth4caballer0/turtlebot_online_path_planning/README.md

 Define a behavior tree to complete the task at hand.
 Once the behavior tree is being approved by your lab assistant, implement it using ROS and `py_trees`.
 Despite there is a `py_trees` implementation for ROS1, here, we propose you to use the standard `py_trees` library and add by hand any necessary call to ROS services, publishers or subscribers.
 However, feel free to use whatever package is more convininent for you.

-## Extra bonus

-You can override the `turtlebot_controller_node.py` by the path planning controller that you developed in the first lab.
-If you do that, you should be able to execute the task in the `turtlebot3_stage_3.world`.
-Modify the launch file [turtlebot3_stage.launch](./launch/turtlebot3_stage.launch) to include this world.

 ## Deliverable

 Deliver a zip file containing these package completed.
-For the [pick_up_objects_task](https://github.com/narcispr/pick_up_objects_task) package replace or complete the current `README.md` file with:
+For the [pick_up_objects_task](https://github.com/GitSRealpe/pick_up_objects_task) package replace or complete the current `README.md` file with:

 * The name of all group members (max.
 2)
 * If it is required to install some package, detailed instructions of how to do it.